Seven Ranges: Process

 After passage of the act, on May 27, 1785, Hutchins was appropriated funds and made arrangements.
-He arrived in Pittsburgh on September 3, and wrote a letter to the President of Congress noting that the requirement of the act for equal square townships could not be strictly met on a nearly spherical planet.
+A survey party reached the Ohio River on August 20, 1785, and the point of beginning of the east-west boundary that would delineate the Seven Ranges was marked.
+Hutchins arrived in Pittsburgh on September 3 to join his field party, and wrote a letter to the President of the Continental Congress noting that the requirement of the act for equal square townships could not be strictly met on a nearly spherical planet.
 Hutchins began the survey of the Geographer's Line on September 30.
 On October 8, word was received of an Indian attack on the Tuscarawas River.
-He and his men were scared, and returned to Pittsburgh after only a few miles of the Geographers Line had been completed.
+He and his men were scared, and returned to Pittsburgh after only a four miles of the Geographers Line had been completed.
 Hutchins returned to New York that autumn.
 On May 9, 1786, Congress instructed him to continue his survey only south of the Geographers line, because the position of the 41st line of latitude, the northern boundary of the Congress Lands, north of which is the Connecticut Western Reserve, was unsettled.